Ian Douglas Bruce

 Support Biologist

-Austin has a B.Sc. in Biology and Environmental Sciences from UVIC.
+Austin has a BSc in Biology and Environmental Sciences from UVic.
 Since graduating, he has worked within the local watersheds of Victoria restoring salmonid habitat, surveying beaver populations, and assessing stream health.
 He assists with education programs, stewardship activities, stream assessments, and habitat restoration.
 When not working, Austin can be found camping and exploring the natural habitats of Vancouver Island.